worthpointlabs/terratest/examples/azure/terraform-azure-resourcegroup-example/README.md

 Check out [test/azure/terraform_azure_resourcegroup_example_test.go](/test/azure/terraform_azure_resourcegroup_example_test.go) to see how you can write automated tests for this module.

-Note that the Resouce Group this module don't actually do anything; it just runs the resources for demonstration purposes.
+Note that the Resouce Group this module creates does not actually do anything; it just runs the resources for demonstration purposes.

 **WARNING**: This module and the automated tests for it deploy real resources into your Azure account which can cost you